AMWA-TV/AS-11_X3/README.md

 ## Getting Started

+Visit the AMWA [web page for the Specification](http://amwa.tv/projects/AS-11-X3.shtml).
+It has information about revisions and current development.

-Open [AMWA_AS_11_X3.html](AMWA_AS_11_X3.html) to read the Specification.
+Alternatively, clone or download this repository and open [AMWA_AS_11_X3.html](AMWA_AS_11_X3.html) in a web browser to read the Specification.
 This web page is the principal rendering / view of the Specification.
 It contains contextual links to other files in this repository.

-This web page can be viewed by downloading or cloning the entire repository to your local machine and then opening the file in a web browser.
+## Examining Changes

+The Specification is tracked using [git](http://git-scm.com/).
+Various tools are available for showing the differences between commits in a git repository and they can be used to examine changes to the Specification.
+However, the HTML rendering of the Specification that is included in the repository is not suitable for tracking changes to the contents of the Specification.
+It is best to ignore changes to `AMWA_AS_11_X3.html` when comparing versions of this repository.

 ## Full Repository Contents